atellmer/dark/README.md

 <a name="optimization"></a>
 ## Performance optimization

-In Dark, render optimization can be configured using the memo function, as well as the useMemo and useCallback hooks.
-Optimization occurs due to the memoization of the results of the previous calculation or render.
+Performance optimization in Dark can be done using different techniques, the main of which are memoization of the last render, batched and deffered updates.

 ### memo